WHAT IS A BRAIN INJURY?

 WHAT IS NEURO-OPTOMETRY

-Developmental / Neuro-optometry is based on the core principle that vision is a learned process and can be developed, enhanced, or rehabilitated at any age.
-Optometrists practicing this method have advanced education in the use of lenses, prisms, and vision therapy to enhance a patient’s visual capabilities, reduce visual stress, prevent and rehabilitate vision problems.
-As a member of the rehabilitative team, neuro-optometrists have extensive experience treating the vision problems stemming from Acquired Brain Injury.
+Neuro-optometry is based on the core principle that vision is a learned process and can be rehabilitated at any age following concussion or brain injury.
+Eye doctors working with concussion and brain injury patients have advanced education in the use of lenses, prisms, and vision therapy to enhance a patient’s visual capabilities, reduce visual stress, prevent and rehabilitate vision problems.
+As a member of the rehabilitative team, neuro-optometrists have extensive experience treating the vision problems stemming from concussion and brain injury.

-If you or a loved one has suffered an Acquired Brain Injury and may have undiagnosed neurological vision problems, please contact our office at (402) 502-0043 or email [email protected] so we can provide the necessary information to begin the steps to vision rehabilitation recovery.
+If you or a loved one has suffered a Concussion or Brain Injury and may have undiagnosed neurological vision problems, please contact our office at (402) 502-0043 or email [email protected] so we can provide the necessary information to begin the steps to vision rehabilitation recovery.